khiem20tc/khiem20tc/README.md

 ### 💭 Random Quote of the Day

 ```
-"You don't need to floss all of your teeth.
-Only the ones you want to keep."
+"Never write in an email to someone, something which you wouldn't say to that person's face."
 ```

 ### Background 💪